Personal Injury Solicitor

-You may not be entitled to compensation if your injury was caused by some fault of your own, but it is worth gathering all the facts before concluding that you were at fault.
+You may not be entitled to recover loss if your injury was caused by some fault of your own, but it is worth gathering all the facts before concluding that you were at fault.
 By consulting with a personal injury solicitor, it will help you to make decisions about any fault and where it might lie.

 Trip and fall injuries can most certainly happen almost anywhere ranging from private homes to supermarkets to public pavements.
 In many instances, a slip, trip and fall is a normal and unfortunate part of life.
 More often than not trips and falls are as a result of a hazardous condition happening on someone else’s property in such instances the owner of the said property where the accident took place may be responsible for your injuries.

 It is important when one falls or slips in someone else’s property that you:

 - request that the property owner or an employee (if in a place of business) to document the accident